-Mr. Gorman also testified that NIPSCO's evaluation of the proposed CT Project was deficient because it failed to consider planned changes to its future Rate 531 Tier 1 load and instead relied on its future supply demand positions based on its 2021 IRP without modifying any assumptions associated with expected reductions in Rate 531 Tier 1 load.
-Mr. Augustine's rebuttal testimony outlined three reasons why this criticism is invalid: (1) the Rate 831/531 Modification Agreement approved in Cause No. 45772 recognizes that Tier 1 commitments may decline over time, but that no firm declarations of commitment reductions have been made by any Rate 531 customer, and it is not certain that all seven current Rate 531 customers would elect to reduce their demand to the tariff minimum as outlined by witness Gorman; (2) even if the proposed CT Project is approved and all seven Rate 531 customers reduce their commitments over a multi-year period through 2033 as outlined in the Rate 831/531 Modification Agreement, NIPSCO will likely still require additional capacity purchases or other capacity additions to meet current seasonal MISO planning requirements as well as potential future changes associated with resource accreditation rules at MISO to meet potential future demand growth; and (3) NIPSCO's 2021 IRP did evaluate a scenario with the exact reduction in Tier 1 demand commitments suggested by witness Gorman, and NIPSCO's preferred portfolio was found to perform well under such assumptions.
-Pet.
-Ex 7-R at 17-18.
-We find Mr. Augustine's explanation convincing.
-NIPSCO was not required to "hard code" into its demand forecast a reduction that may not come to fruition; instead, as it did, NIPSCO's 2021 IRP and 2023 Portfolio Analysis are based on probabilistic modeling which included numerous load scenarios, including the scenario Mr. Gorman advocated for.
-This is no reason to reject NIPSCO's CT Project.
+Mr. Gorman testified NIPSCO's evaluation of the proposed CT Project was deficient because it failed to consider planned changes to its future Rate 531 Tier 1 load and instead relied on its future supply demand positions based on its 2021 IRP without modifying any assumptions associated with expected reductions in Rate 531 Tier 1 load.
+Mr. Augustine's rebuttal testimony outlined three reasons why this criticism is invalid: (1) the Rate 831/531 Modification Agreement approved in Cause No. 45772 recognizes Tier 1 commitments may decline over time, but that no firm declarations of commitment reductions have been made by any Rate 531 customer, and it is not certain that all seven current Rate 531 customers would elect to reduce their demand to the tariff minimum as outlined by Mr. Gorman; (2) even if the proposed CT Project is approved and all seven Rate 531 customers reduce their commitments over a multi-year period through 2033 as outlined in the Rate 831/531 Modification Agreement, NIPSCO will likely still require additional capacity purchases or other capacity additions to meet current seasonal MISO planning requirements as well as potential future changes associated with resource accreditation rules at MISO to meet potential future demand growth; and (3) NIPSCO's 2021 IRP did evaluate a scenario with the exact reduction in Tier 1 demand commitments suggested by Mr. Gorman, and NIPSCO's preferred portfolio was found to perform well under such assumptions.
+Mr. Augustine explained NIPSCO was not required to "hard code" into its demand forecast a reduction that may not come to fruition; instead, as it did, NIPSCO's 2021 IRP and 2023 portfolio analysis are based on probabilistic modeling which included numerous load scenarios, including the scenario Mr. Gorman advocated for.